A to Z Information

 - If you know in advance that your child will be away from school, please notify the school office and/or your child's whanau teacher

 - Regular attendance at school is a strong indicator of learning success.
 We monitor attendance carefully and we will contact you if we become concerned with your child's attendance levels.

 Bikes, Scooters, Skateboards

 - Children may bike to school with the supervision or permission of their parents

-- Helmets to be worn at all times while riding any bikes, scooters or skateboard
+- Helmets are to be worn at all times while riding any bikes, scooters or skateboards

 - Disembark from bike and enter the school by the driveway or the playground gate via the path